 “Cognitive distortions” refer to the ways in which thought patterns distort when a person is under stress.
 A therapist can help you identify specific thought distortions that might occur when you are under external stress (such as during an argument with a loved one), or under internal stress (such as coping with anxiety or depression).
-This is an important component to what is known as cognitive-behavioral therapy.
+This is an important component of what is known as cognitive-behavioral therapy.
 The “cognitive” part of this kind of therapy will help you learn about your thought patterns, and over time learn how you can change these patterns to begin to feel better.
 Cognitive-behavioral therapy (or CBT for short) is one of the most effective treatments for anxiety disorders such as generalized anxiety, panic disorder, anxiety attacks, phobias, obsessive-compulsive disorder, etc. It can also be used to improve stress management and help couples resolve conflicts more effectively.

 Cognitive distortions tend to occur in predictable ways.
 By learning about the different kinds of distortions that can occur, you may begin to notice the specific patterns and distortions in your own thinking.
-Sometimes you may notice and be surprised by just how different your thinking and attitudes can be when you’re under stress versus when you feel more calm.
+Sometimes you may notice and be surprised by just how different your thinking and attitudes can be when you’re under stress versus when you feel calmer.
 For other people, they may notice that their thoughts are nearly always distorted when it comes to certain subjects.
 It can be really helpful to begin to notice the forms these distortions take.
 A good therapist will help you self-observe to create insight into your thoughts.

 Many people believe that the first step to change is by taking small steps towards the desired change.
 This is false.
-The first step to any positive change is to learn about what it is you would like to change, so that you can clearly identify the problem you are dealing with.
+The first step to any positive change is to learn about what it is you would like to change so that you can clearly identify the problem you are dealing with.
 If you can’t clearly define what it is that you’d like to change, you won’t be as successful in making that change.
-That’s why I believe that learning about cognitive distortions really sets the groundwork for successfully treating anxiety, depression and conflict-resolution issues.
+That’s why I believe that learning about cognitive distortions really sets the groundwork for successfully treating anxiety, depression, and conflict-resolution issues.

 For many people new to therapy, the idea of changing thought patterns seems absurd.
 Thoughts just “happen,” automatically, right?
 Well, this is precisely where counseling with a cognitive-behavioral focus can be so useful.
 Our thoughts often are generated as if on auto-pilot, but we can learn to develop insight into ourselves to develop a change in these old patterns of seeing and doing things.
 A good counselor will be able to teach you about your thoughts and apply these concepts to your own life.
 I hope that this article will help, too.

-Lets look at some specific examples of cognitive distortions:
+Let’s look at some specific examples of cognitive distortions:

 When you’re locked into black-and-white thinking, you believe that whatever is troubling you is all-or-nothing.
-A failure to get a desired promotion may take on the meaning that you’ve failed at your career as a whole, or that you hate your job.
+A failure to get the desired promotion may take on the meaning that you’ve failed at your career as a whole, or that you hate your job.
 You may notice these distortions in your thoughts or in the words that you choose to use in arguments because they have an absolute quality.
 You may find yourself using superlatives such as “the worst,” or “always” and “never.”
 I’ve found in my psychotherapy practice that this type of distortion is one of the most common, and I hear it frequently from my clients.

 Sometimes in life, we may encounter difficult-to-deal-with people or behavior.
 Perhaps it seems as though someone isn’t really listening or engaged, or they don’t seem invested in us in some kind of way.
 This could be a one-time encounter (“what did I do to make that clerk act so rudely towards me?”).
 Sometimes it’s a deepening frustration that is the result of ongoing conflicts (“I’ve told him that this issue is important to me, why does this keep happening?”)

 One of the biggest mistakes we can make is to assume that other people’s behavior is about us- we personalize it.
-In the 12-step program of Al-Anon (a 12-step program designed for friends and family members of alcoholics) there is an expression, “people are just being themselves.
+In the 12-step program of Al-Anon (a 12-step program designed for friends and family members of alcoholics), there is an expression, “people are just being themselves.
 Sometimes we just happen to be in front of them at the time.”
 When a person suffers from issues around self-esteem, or a long-standing pattern of care-taking other people, you may believe that you somehow caused that person to act that way, and if you just found the perfect way to approach them, they would act differently.
 We can always stand to learn how to improve our communication skills, but taking responsibility for other people’s behavior crosses the line into co-dependency.

 Jumping to conclusions / Mind-reading / Making assumptions.